-This guide applies to CBE and paper-based exams from September 2017 to August 2018.
+This guide applies to exams from September 2018 to August 2019.

 Sections

 Understand where you went wrong

 Students usually fail an exam because they do not have the necessary knowledge OR they have poor exam technique OR a combination of both - the first step to success in studying for your retake is to understand the reason you failed.